 - Pour into a pan and warm through, stirring as you go.

 This sauce is incredibly versatile.
-It goes well with rice, noodles, grains like quinoa and millet, vegetables, tofu and tempeh.
+It goes well with rice, noodles, grains like quinoa and millet, vegetables, crispy tofu and tempeh.
 Use it as a stir fry sauce, drizzle it on rice or noodle bowls or use it as a dipping sauce.
-My favourite way to eat it is with crispy tofu and rice.

 - 2 teaspoons arrowroot or cornstarch

-- 260g (about ¼ a large pineapple) chopped up into chunks (drained canned pineapple can be used instead - see recipe note)
+- 260 g (about ¼ of a large) pineapple chopped up into chunks drained canned pineapple can be used instead - see recipe note

 - 3 tablespoons | 45mls rice vinegar